skbormann/stata-tools/sgpv/README.md

 * Version 0.90 	: Initial Github Release

 ### sgpv
+* Version 1.2.2 20.05.2022:
+	* Fixed a bug which prevented the subcommands from running under some circumstances.
+	* New behaviour: Incorrectly spelt options are silently ignored to make the code for parsing the subcommands shorter.
+This might change in the future if the new behaviour causes too many problems.
+	* Fixed a bug which did not remove all entries added by the command sgpv menu, permdialog from the profile.do.
+	* Added an explanation to the help file how to remove the entries manually if the remove option fails.
 * Version 1.2.1 13.05.2022:
 	* Fixed a bug introduced by removing the support for the original R-syntax for fdrisk, so that the options fdrisk and all did not work anymore.
 	* Removed the code to support the original R-syntax for fdrisk.